adamacosta/lfs/base/09-base-build.md

 #### Sanity check gcc

-Linux From Scratch recommends making a simple test program:
+Linux From Scratch recommends making a simple test program.
+It is an empty program because we are only interested in the build log.

 ```sh
 echo 'int main(){}' > dummy.c